vzool/docs/api/reference.md

 Using `single` the first element will be returned.

 ::: tip NOTE
-Instead of returning a list, the result data will be an object representing the first item.
+Instead of returning a list, the result data will be a single object representing the first item.
 :::

 #### Examples